ufechner7/KiteModels.jl/docs/src/types.md

 ```
 These structs store the state of the one point model and four point model.
 Only in unit tests
 it is allowed to access the members directly, otherwise use the input and output functions.
-The model `RamAirKite` is not yet implemented, it is just a copy of `KPS4`.